The Best Way To Clean Burnt Sugar From Your Pots And Pans

 Baking soda and vinegar to the rescue

 Melting burnt sugar is an easy way to get it off, especially if it's glued to non-stick cookware that can't take heavy-duty chemical cleaners or vigorous washing.
 However, it might take multiple rounds of boiling water to clean very stubborn sugar.
-To help the process along, use good ol' baking soda and vinegar.
+To help the process along, use good ol' baking soda or vinegar.

 More ways to clean burnt sugar